Legal Proceedings During Commonwealth Act 1660

 The Legal Proceedings During Commonwealth Act 1660 or Act of the Confirmation of Judicial Proceedings (12 Cha.
-2 c.
-12) was enacted by the English Parliament to legitimise the outcome of judicial proceedings during the English interregnum.
+2. c.
+12) was an act of the Parliament of England passed to legitimise the outcome of judicial proceedings during the English interregnum.
 It was repealed by the Statute Law Revision Act 1948.

 Background

-The Act was rendered necessary by the lack of a legitimate English government in control of the whole country since the outbreak of the Civil War.
+The act was rendered necessary by the lack of a legitimate English government in control of the whole country since the outbreak of the Civil War.
 During the Civil War, there had been two rival governments.
 After the execution of Charles I in 1649, there had been a series of governments of which the longest enduring was that of Oliver Cromwell as Protector.
 Following his death and during the Protectorate of his son, the Rump Parliament was recalled, and prepared the way for new elections to a Convention Parliament, which invited back the king, Charles II.
 Upon his restoration, the previous regimes were regarded as "usurping powers", whose actions were void.

 The first action of the Convention Parliament after the arrival of the king was to declare itself a legitimate Parliament, and to confirm its own ordinances continuing taxation.
 It then authorised subsisting the temporary continuance of legal proceedings, though begun by writs and so on using the titles of previous "usurping" rulers.

-The Act
+The act

-The first clause of the Act confirmed all judicial proceedings since 1 May 1642, and additionally final concords made with novel procedures and those undertaken for the County Palatine of Durham at Westminster, rather than Durham.
+The first clause of the act confirmed all judicial proceedings since 1 May 1642, and additionally final concords made with novel procedures and those undertaken for the County Palatine of Durham at Westminster, rather than Durham.

 There were several exceptions to this: